 Recently, we have been receiving a number of phone calls with requests for instant POF’s – no promise of funding is needed.
 Those requests come from wholesalers looking to put a property under contract and then assign it to another buyer.
 They also come borrowers with a unique but time-sensitive opportunity to purchase a distressed home.
 “I need it now.
 Can we get pre-qualified later?” they ask.

 The first group of folks should know that no reputable lender would be issuing proof of funds letters they do not intend to fund.
 To the second group, we say that the lack of planning on their behalf should not constitute an emergency on our behalf.
-Our pre-qualification process is quick and simple, but to skip it completely would be unfair to many other people involved in the transaction, especially to the sellers.
+Our pre-qualification process is quick and simple, but skipping it completely would be unfair to many other people involved in the transaction, especially the sellers.
 To avoid getting yourself in a bind, plan in advance.
 Interview several private lenders and get pre-qualified with the one you are most comfortable with.
 Then start shopping for properties to flip.

 Hard Money Proof of Funds Letter – What It Is Not